sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 ### Coming Soon for Enterprise

-We're working on bringing enterprise performance more in line with PLG improvements.
+We're working on bringing enterprise performance more in line with Free/Pro improvements.
 Here's what's coming:

 - Migration to our recommended autocomplete provider/model combo
 - Enabling Hot Streak and Smart Throttle features by default